-When Miles was covering the protest that turned violent on the 17th of October, he claims that a militarised and armed member of the RCMP pointed him out and yelled, “He’s with them!”
+When Miles was covering the protest that turned violent on October 17, he claims that a militarized and armed member of the RCMP pointed him out and yelled, “He’s with them!”
 A rallying cry that led to several RCMP officers tackling Miles to the ground and arresting him.

-Miles’s most recent arrest was last week, on the 26th of November, which was the third time the RCMP put him in handcuffs without charge since he began covering the Mi’kmaq resistance.
+Miles’s most recent arrest was last week, on November 26, which was the third time the RCMP put him in handcuffs without charge since he began covering the Mi’kmaq resistance.
 Given the serious consequences and dangerous precedent the targeting of a journalist would set in the province, and in Canada at large, I was somewhat skeptical of Miles’s intent and whether he was truly just being targeted for reporting.
 That said, given that Miles hadn’t been charged for any of these incidents, there was certainly grounds to investigate further.

 That’s why I called Miles Howe yesterday and spoke to him about what’s been happening to him in New Brunswick since he began covering the conflict.
 I had already spoke to Jullie Rogers-Marsh, a media liaison at the RCMP, who confirmed that on the day Miles was arrested there was a man detained on Highway 11 who had violated a court injunction.
 While she was unable to confirm that the man was in fact Miles Howe, Miles told me his arrest was due to the violation of such an injunction.

-The injunction in question was filed on the 22nd of November, and you can read a Cliff Notes version of the hearing thanks to CBC’s Jacques Poitras who was there taking notes.
+The injunction in question was filed on November 22, and you can read a Cliff Notes version of the hearing thanks to CBC’s Jacques Poitras who was there taking notes.
 SWN, the oil company that’s causing all of the controversy in New Brunswick, was in court to restrict six protesters, from coming anywhere near their equipment.
-In a copy of the injunction (you can download a copy here) SWN insists that the protesters had vandalised and destroyed SWN property.
-Incidents are described wherein groups of protesters – some wearing masks – arrived at SWN work sites and threateningly ordered SWN employees to evacuate.
+In a copy of the injunction (you can download a copy here) SWN insists that the protesters had vandalized and destroyed SWN property.
+Incidents are described wherein groups of protesters—some wearing masks—arrived at SWN work sites and threateningly ordered SWN employees to evacuate.
 Another incident describes the destruction of a SWN pick-up truck that had “its windshield and windows smashed, door panels dented and the step-up was broken.”
-They also insisted, “a drill rig costing $380,000 (£220,000) was burnt to the ground.”
+They also insisted, “a drill rig costing $380,000 was burnt to the ground.”

-Miles Howe was not originally named in the injunction, but he arrived at the hearing and asked to intervene in the proceedings to present some evidence in defence of the protesters – a request that SWN’s lawyer, Matthew Hayes, responded cautiously to.
+Miles Howe was not originally named in the injunction, but he arrived at the hearing and asked to intervene in the proceedings to present some evidence in defense of the protesters—a request that SWN’s lawyer, Matthew Hayes, responded cautiously to.
 Matthew informed Miles that if he were to intervene, he would essentially be implicating himself as a defendant and by doing so, allowing SWN to sue Miles as well.
 Miles was evidently unfazed by this warning and, as he told me, presented a video that showed a broken aquifer from SWN leaking onto the forest floor.
-This is, apparently, a violation of the Oil and Natural Gas Act that – in section 40, under the prevention of loss or damage header – states, “If at any time an escape of oil or natural gas from a well is not prevented or if a flow of water is not controlled, the Minister may take such means as appear to him to be necessary or expedient in the public interest to control and prevent the escape of oil, natural gas, or water.”
+This is, apparently, a violation of the Oil and Natural Gas Act that—in section 40, under the prevention of loss or damage header—states, “If at any time an escape of oil or natural gas from a well is not prevented or if a flow of water is not controlled, the Minister may take such means as appear to him to be necessary or expedient in the public interest to control and prevent the escape of oil, natural gas, or water.”

 “I was standing on the side of the road… I was definitely not in violation of it.
 I wasn't saying anything, doing anything, making any motions.
 I asked the RCMP three times why I was being told to move myself and my car into a field.
 I explained the injunction to them and asked them what section of the highway act I was violating.
 They provided no reason, only saying, ‘move or you'll be arrested.’
 I was standing on the side of the road the day before [as seen in the video] and the same officer told me just not to interfere or attempt to interfere with work, and that it would be best to stand on the opposite side of the road from the seismic testing equipment.”